FrankwaP/mixxx-utils/install_Mixxx_with_libKeyFinder.md

 rm -rf build
 ```

-And if your computer is short on memory, you can even delete the cache folder;
+And if your computer is short on memory, you can even delete the compilation cache folder;
 else it is recommended to keep it as this will make the following upgrades faster:

 ```bash